Mitigating Disparate Impact of Differentially Private Learning through Bounded Adaptive Clipping: Experimental results

+As shown in \Cref{fig:pareto_CelebA,fig:macro-worst-all}, bounded adaptive clipping tends to outperform or match alternative strategies across privacy budgets $\varepsilon$, with particularly notable improvements in worst-class accuracy for the two-layer CNN at medium and high privacy budgets, while macro accuracy remains competitive.
+The results highlight that our algorithm lies on the empirical Pareto frontier, namely, there is no algorithm that can simultaneously achieve higher macro accuracy \emph{and} higher worst-class accuracy.
+Bounded adaptive clipping, therefore, provides the best available trade-off between overall utility and subgroup robustness.

+However, worst-class accuracy does not always increase monotonically with $\varepsilon$, particularly on Fashion MNIST with the two-layer CNN (\Cref{fig:macro-worst-all}).
+As the noise level decreases, the optimizer increasingly prioritizes majority classes, occasionally neglecting minority ones and flattening or even degrading worst-class performance.
+In settings where these minority or difficult classes contribute non-negligibly to the overall task, such degradation can also affect micro-accuracy (see \Cref{appfig:micro}).
+Conversely, when their contribution is limited, improvements in worst-class accuracy may have little impact on micro-accuracy, which helps explain why gains are more pronounced in macro and worst-class metrics.
+For training from scratch with ResNet-18, a more challenging setting, bounded adaptive clipping again achieves the best results on Skewed MNIST at medium and high privacy budgets and competitive performance on Fashion MNIST.
+In this case, AUTO performs substantially worse, suggesting that preserving gradient magnitude information and mitigating misalignment are especially critical in high-dimensional optimization.

+These patterns reflect inherent trade-offs in clipping strategies, which can be understood through the bias--variance trade-off induced by the clipping bound $C$ \citep{normalized-dpsgd-deepmind}.
+A smaller $C$ reduces the variance of the privatized update but introduces stronger bias due to aggressive truncation of gradients, while a larger $C$ preserves more signal at the cost of increased variance.

-These patterns reflect inherent trade-offs in clipping strategies.
-Constant clipping lacks adaptability and underperforms across both metrics.
-Unbounded adaptive clipping adjusts to gradient norms, but often shrinks the bound too aggressively, suppressing gradients from underrepresented classes.
-In contrast, our bounded variant prevents this excessive suppression via a lower-bound constraint.
-As a result, our algorithm achieves a better balance between macro and worst-class accuracy, and demonstrates robust, stable performance across different privacy budgets.
+Constant clipping lacks adaptability and underperforms across both metrics, as it cannot adjust to the evolving balance between bias and variance.
+Unbounded adaptive clipping dynamically follows gradient norms but often drives the bound too low, effectively operating in a regime dominated by clipping bias, which disproportionately suppresses gradients from minority classes.
+AUTO rescales all gradients to the sensitivity, implicitly enforcing a very small effective clipping norm; this significantly reduces variance but discards gradient magnitude information, harming the optimization of samples with large gradients.
+In contrast, our bounded variant prevents this excessive suppression via a lower-bound constraint, achieving a better balance between macro and worst-class accuracy and delivering robust performance across privacy budgets.

-\paragraph{Tabular datasets} Bounded adaptive clipping consistently matches or exceeds the best performance across genders and $\varepsilon$ levels in \Cref{fig:optimal-hypers-tabular-wrapfigure}.
-Both bounded adaptive clipping and constant clipping can achieve comparable performance, while unbounded adaptive clipping performs noticeably worse.
-This performance gap can be attributed to the tendency of the unbounded method to shrink the clipping bound excessively, which suppresses gradients, thus reducing subgroup performance. \Cref{appss:heatmap} provides full performance landscapes across grid points, further confirming the stability of bounded clipping across tuning settings.